fastlane/fastlane/README.md

 <h5 align="center"><code>sigh</code> is part of <a href="https://fastlane.tools">fastlane</a>: connect all deployment tools into one streamlined workflow.</h5>

-### spaceship version

-If you're feeling adventurous and want to test the new `sigh` beta with [spaceship](https://spaceship.airforce), update using `sudo gem update sigh --pre`.
-More information in the [release notes](https://github.com/KrauseFx/sigh/releases/tag/1.0.0.beta5).

 # Features

 - **Download** the latest provisioning profile for your app